vEnhance/web.evanchen.cc/input/faq-school.md

 The (buzz)word "research" itself is a red flag for me: it sounds like the kind of thing people want to say they've done, rather than want to do.

 I won't say it's always a bad idea, but I think you should really ask yourself what you are hoping to get out of it.
-(You should definitely _not_ attempt math research just because you see other people doing so.)
+You should definitely _not_ attempt math research because you see other people doing so.

 On the topic of research,
 some excerpts from [Euler Circle][euler] which I agree with: